KnightroParth/Phishing-Detection/README.md

     You can replace the dataset CSV and retrain using the same script.

     CLI is kept minimal for testing and academic demonstration.
 For production, consider expanding to API or web interface.

-License

-This project is open for learning and demonstration purposes.
-Please give credit if reused or extended.